rii-mango/Papaya/README.md

 Papaya
 ======
 Papaya is a pure JavaScript medical research image viewer, supporting DICOM and NIFTI formats, compatible across a range of web browsers.
 This orthogonal viewer supports overlays, atlases, GIFTI surface data and DTI data.
+The Papaya UI is highly configurable with many options for menus and control bars and can be configured to run on a web server or as a local, shareable file.

 ![ScreenShot](https://raw.github.com/rii-mango/Papaya/master/docs/images/splash1.png)&nbsp;&nbsp;&nbsp;![ScreenShot](https://raw.github.com/rii-mango/Papaya/master/docs/images/splash2.png)